DennisDean/SpectralTrainFig/README.md

 -  *Average of reference signals*.
 The average of the signals listed in the cell array is substracted from each analysis signals.

 *Spectral Settings*
 -    Default.
-The default settings are 10x4 second sub-epochs with a 50% tukey window.
+The default settings are 10x4 second sub-epochs with a 50% [tukey window] (http://en.wikipedia.org/wiki/Window_function#Tukey_window).
 A 30 second scoring window is assumed.
 -    SHHS.
-The settings used for the Sleep Heart Health Study can be selected.
-The settings are 6x5 second sub-epochs with a hanning window.
+The settings used for the [Sleep Heart Health Study](http://www.ncbi.nlm.nih.gov/pubmed/9493915) can be selected.
+The settings are 6x5 second sub-epochs with a [hanning window]((http://en.wikipedia.org/wiki/Hann_function)).
 A 30 second scoring window is applied.

 *Artifact Detection*
 -    Delta (0.6-4.6 Hz).
 Set the multiplicative threshold for the delta band, which defaults to 2.5